 - You may indeed lower your knees to the floor if the plank position is too difficult for you.

-- Second, in the sequence of this yoga poses for beginners is the Knees-Chest-Chin Pose.
+- Second, in the sequence of these yoga poses for beginners is the Knees-Chest-Chin Pose.
 This pose is excellent for warming you up and helps gain arm strength.

 - While maintaining your elbows folded into your sides, breathe out as you bring your knees to the floor.